 In 1490 ten-year-old Gian Giacomo Caprotti, nicknamed Salai (little devil), joined Leonardo's household as a servant and apprentice.
 Although his status was seemingly lowly, Leonardo bought him clothes and excused his bad behaviour, including the stealing of money.
 A handsome boy and man, Salai was Leonardo's companion until 1517, and Leonardo bequeathed him some land and a house in his will.

 Sforza commissioned Leonardo to paint 'The Last Supper' in 1495 - it was completed in 1498, the year before an invasion of Milan caused Leonardo to leave the city.
 By 1502, Leonardo was working as a military engineer for the notorious Borgia family, and even designed a bridge for the Sultan of Istanbul, but he returned to Florence in 1503.
 Leonardo did not receive an inheritance after his father died in 1504, as his half-siblings claimed the estate, but he was the beneficiary after his uncle Francesco died in 1507.
-In 1505, Leonardo began the Mona Lisa and was also commissioned to paint 'The Battle of Alighiari' for Florence's council hall3.
+In 1505, Leonardo began painting the Mona Lisa and was also commissioned to paint 'The Battle of Alighiari' for Florence's council hall3.

-Leonardo returned to Milan in 1506, when he stayed with the Melzi family for a time.
+In 1506, Leonardo returned to Milan and he stayed with the Melzi family for a time.
 Francesco Melzi, aged 15, became his apprentice and companion in about 1508.
 In 1507 Leonardo became court painter to Louis XII, as Milan was under the control of the French.
 Milan changed hands again in 1512, so Leonardo and his household travelled to Rome in 1514 at the behest of Pope Leo X to work on architecture and hydraulics.
 Francis I had succeeded Louis XII as king of France in 1515, and he invited Leonardo to join his court.
 Leonardo and his household, including Melzi and Salai, travelled with him, but Salai returned to Milan in 1517.
 Leonardo experienced some ill health, including the paralysis of one of his arms so he could no longer paint.
 He died on 23 April, 1519 in Cloux.
 His legacy (including the many notebooks he had written and sketched in during his lifetime) passed to Melzi.

 Although Leonardo was just one of the three star artists of the High Renaissance, along with Michelangelo Buonarroti and Raphael (Raffaello Sanzio), he made his mark on the development of the subject.
 In 1473 he depicted the town of Vinci in paintings that are considered to be the first landscapes in Western art.
 His portraits were the first to create the impression of a relationship between viewer and subject.
 He was one of the first, if not the first, to create large, organic compositions dependent on the subject rather than simply dependent on monumental conventions.
 Leonardo was the inventor of artistic effects such as aerial perspective (as demonstrated in the background of the Mona Lisa), and pioneered sfumato (blurring or softening of sharp outlines) and chiaroscuro (light and shade effects).
 He also reformed the art of drawing by making sketches, drafts and studies with red chalk.
 His aim was always to depict nature as realistically as possible.
 For him the visual arts were the only true way to imitate nature.

 Leonardo's Last Supper was painted on one wall of the refectory (dining hall) in the Convent of Santa Maria delle Grazie, Milan, Italy.
 It is the first picture of this subject that shows Judas on the same side of the table as all other disciples; the separation is achieved by giving every figure its own personality.
 The main point of the perspective composition is Christ's head, so you immediately recognise him as the most important person.
-Another remarkable fact about the perspective in this fresco is that the table is drawn in a way which makes it look like it would reach out into the room, as if it could stand next to the others in the dining room.
+Another remarkable fact about the perspective in this painting is that the table is drawn in a way which makes it look like it would reach out into the room, as if it could stand next to the others in the dining room.

 Many artists drew versions of the Vitruvian Man, a concept of proportions invented by the Roman architect Vitruvius.
 He thought that the body of a man fits perfectly into the geometric figures of circle and square, with the navel being in the centre.
 Leonardo was the first artist who corrected the Vitruvian concept according to his own anatomical studies.